codatio/codat-docs/blog/230731-deprecation-qbd-certificate-update.md

 To ensure the QBD Connector can continue operating on user machines, Codat will shortly update the certificate used to sign the Installer, Connector, and UI.

 This will require manual intervention from end users (your customers) of the Codat QuickBooks Desktop Connector.
-They will need to re-authorize the application to access the connected QuickBooks Desktop company file before **July 31st, 2023**.
+They will need to re-authorize the application to access the connected QuickBooks Desktop company file on **July 31st, 2023** after Codat has released the new version of the connector.

 ## Background